Product Catalogs the Best Thing Since Sliced Bread, Really?

 Mark Hale ‐ February 3, 2016

 Have you ever wondered why printed product catalogs have remained a marketing tool even when so much of the world has gone digital?
-Isn’t it cheaper and easier to put a PDF of your company product catalog on your website?
+Isn’t it cheaper and easier to put a PDF of your company product catalogs on your website?
 Yes, it probably is easier and cheaper, but is it more effective?
-Does an online catalog produce more sales than a printed product catalog for a business?
+Does an online catalog produce more sales than a printed product catalogs for a business?
 That depends on the business model, target customer and the products you are selling.

 Why are printed product catalogs still around?
 The answer is easy…because they sell products.
 Usually people feel more comfortable holding and reading something, than scanning through an online PDF.
 It makes your company more tangible.
 Today anyone can put up a website and plop a PDF on the site, but it does not mean that the company is reputable or will stand by their products.
 On the Internet the crowd of your potential competition is so immense that anything you can do to put your company in front of the prospect directly and without competition interference will make the difference in closing more sales.